 Its founder, William E. Harmon, was a philanthropist who made his money in real estate in the 1920s.
 Harmon believed in photographic technology and motion picture films as ways to communicate ideas of improvement in areas of childhood recreation, health and hygiene training for children, mothers, and adults; reading and classroom instruction, religious education, art and industry, missionary pursuits, and artistic endeavors.

 In 1967, the Foundation donated tens of thousands of items from their visual library-still pictures, slides, film strips and motion pictures, to NARA, along with production files and other related documentation.
-Nineteen series are described in NARA’s online catalog, ARC (Harmon Foundation Collection, 1922 – 1967 ARC Identifier 862 / Collection Identifier H).
+Nineteen series are described in NARA’s online catalog (Harmon Foundation Collection, 1922 – 1967 NAID 862 / Collection Identifier H).

-Over 600 film reels, both edited films and outtakes, are included in NARA’s Harmon Foundation Collection series “Motion Picture Films on Community Life, Education, and Religious Beliefs, and the Art and Culture of Minority and Ethnic Groups, ca. 1930 – ca. 1953″ (ARC ID 94791).
+Over 600 film reels, both edited films and outtakes, are included in NARA’s Harmon Foundation Collection series “Motion Picture Films on Community Life, Education, and Religious Beliefs, and the Art and Culture of Minority and Ethnic Groups, ca. 1930 – ca. 1953″ (NAID 94791).

-The film “We Are All Artists”, (ARC Identifier 94970/Local Identifier 200-HF-232), made in 1936 and directed by Alon Bement, illustrates the improvements in early 20th century design through use of classic artistic composition theory and a movement away from the cluttered design of the late 19th century.
+The film “We Are All Artists”, (NAID 94970/Local Identifier 200-HF-232), made in 1936 and directed by Alon Bement, illustrates the improvements in early 20th century design through use of classic artistic composition theory and a movement away from the cluttered design of the late 19th century.

 It shows how the old clumsy designs have given way to gracefulness and ease of operation in products re-designed for transportation, communication, office machines, and functional household items.
 According to the film, the Colonial Era had achieved a utility of design, but the Industrial Age brought an overly ornate and uselessness to design.